Analyst Ratings For Amedisys | Benzinga

 |0

-This current average has decreased by 28.95% from the previous average price target of $305.0.
+This current average represents a 15.19% increase from the previous average price target of $235.5.

 Some analysts publish their predictions for metrics such as growth estimates, earnings, and revenue to provide additional guidance with their ratings.
 When using analyst ratings, it is important to keep in mind that stock and sector analysts are also human and are only offering their opinions to investors.